-- 61. A provision should be used only for expenditures for which the provision was originally recognised. - 62.
-Only expenditures that relate to the original provision are set against it.
+61 A provision shall be used only for expenditures for which the provision was originally recognised.

+62 Only expenditures that relate to the original provision are set against it.
 Setting expenditures against a provision that was originally recognised for another purpose would conceal the impact of two different events.